If you have a son, daughter or grandchild that has been injured in an

 The appointment of a guardian for the estate of the minor immediately before settlement along with an inventory filing of the minor's cash and/or annuity asset after Probate Court settlement approval are probate matters that must be completed where a minor's claim is settled for a gross settlement of $10,000 or more.
 A minor is a person under eighteen years of age.

 In the case of a wrongful death action by way of an automobile accident, catastrophic injury, or workers' compensation injury, The Rotatori Law Firm can assist you in getting an Administrator of the Decedent's Estate or an Executor of the Decedent's Estate appointed.
-A Stamford probate court appointed fiduciary is the legal representative who has the legal authority to prosecute the wrongful death case.
-The administrator if the decedent dies without a will or executor "fiduciary" if the decedent dies with a will is the proper named party to bring the wrongful death civil case.
+A Stamford probate court-appointed fiduciary is the legal representative who has the legal authority to prosecute the wrongful death case.
+The administrator if the decedent dies without a will or executor "fiduciary" if the decedent dies with a will is the properly named party to bring the wrongful death civil case.

 So the plaintiff dies before a civil action is commenced what do you do?
 The executor or administrator is the proper party to bring suit on behalf of the decedent.
 Therefore, a fiduciary by way of executor if there is a will or an administrator if there is not a will must be appointed by the probate court so that a real party in interest exists to prosecute the cause of action on behalf of the decedent's estate.
 Additionally, Conn.
 Gen. Stat.
 52-594 allows an administrator or executor to commence suit within the outer limits of one year from the date of death for any personal action which by law survives to the representatives of a deceased person where the action had not elapsed at the time of death.